Legitimacy of the State of Israel: Legitimacy rhetoric as distraction

 US President Barack Obama said, in a May 2011 speech, "efforts to delegitimize Israel" or "isolate Israel at the United Nations" would not work for the Palestinians and would not create "an independent [Palestinian] state".

 In June 2011, M. J. Rosenberg, writing in the Los Angeles Times, suggested that the term "delegitimization" was a "distraction", whose purpose was to divert attention away from world opposition to the "illegitimate" Israeli occupation of the West Bank and blockade of the Gaza Strip, from the legality of Israeli settlements, and from "the ever-louder calls for Israel to grant Palestinians equal rights".
 He concludes that "It's not the Palestinians who are delegitimizing Israel, but the Israeli government, which maintains the occupation.
 And the leading delegitimizer is Netanyahu, whose contemptuous rejection of peace is turning Israel into an international pariah."

 Calls for the dissolution of the State of Israel

-Critics or opponents of Zionism, or anti-Zionists, have called for the dissolution to the State of Israel as a state for Jews.
-This is often proposed as one-state solution to the Israeli–Palestinian conflict, in which Israelis and Palestinians coexist as equal citizens with equal rights.
-In 1996, the idea of Israel as a "state for all its citizens" was raised by the National Democratic Assembly, a Palestinian party in Israel, stoking debates around Israel's characterization of itself as a Jewish and democratic state.
+Critics or opponents of Zionism, or anti-Zionists, have called for the dissolution of the State of Israel as a state for Jews.
+This is often proposed as a one-state solution to the conflict, in which Israelis and Palestinians coexist as equal citizens with equal rights.
+In 1996, the idea of Israel as a "state for all its citizens" was raised by Balad, a Palestinian party in Israel, stoking debates around Israel's characterization of itself as a Jewish and democratic state.

-Supporters of Israel have said that anti-Zionism—opposition to Zionism, rooted in the belief that the establishment and expansion of the State of Israel has been flawed or unjust and therefore illegitimate in some way—amounts to antisemitism.
+Supporters of Israel have argued that anti-Zionism—opposition to Zionism, rooted in the belief that the establishment and expansion of the State of Israel has been flawed or unjust and therefore illegitimate in some way—amounts to antisemitism.